Growing tomatoes is just as much fun as it is rewarding. We like to start tomatoes from seeds and watch the miracle of life to develop.

 Plant the seeds

 Here is a wordless video on how we start tomatoes from seeds.
+To watch the video on YouTube go here.

 Make sure the soil for seed starting is moist.
 You do not want it to be dry nor really wet.
 Now plant 2-3 seeds into each container to make sure that at least one germinates.
 Covering the container with plastic also helps to keep the soil moist for better germination.